FlorianHeinrichs/outlier_detection/README.md

 The datasets used for evaluation in the paper are available for download here: [Australian Government - Bureau of Meteorology](http://www.bom.gov.au/climate/data/)

-The version of the data used for the experiments is also contained in the "data" folder.

 ### Citation

 If you use this code in your own work, please cite the following paper: